radiomix/zipkin-infrastructure/script/README.md

 Change into this directory and call the appropriate bash script to run the task.

 ###Variables
+All configuration variables are combined in one file `config.sh` and read by `utils.sh`.
 | Variable | Description | Note |
 |---------|:---------:|:-------:|
 |`LOGNAME`  | Name of the log file | Is written into this directory|